-A report of the procedure will be recorded on your electronic patient record immediately for review by your specialist.
+A report of the procedure will be recorded on your electronic patient record immediately and also sent to your specialist within 48 hours.

-Do not expect to get the result of the biopsy before you leave, as it always takes a few days for the pathologist to do all the necessary tests on the biopsy specimen.
+Do not expect to get the result of the biopsy before you leave, as it takes several days for the Pathologist to do all the necessary tests on the biopsy specimen.